Language and Computation Courses

 - Semantic Modeling with Frames, Rainer Osswald (Heinrich-Heine-University Düsseldorf, Germany) and Wiebke Petersen (Heinrich-Heine-University Düsseldorf, Germany)

 The course provides an introduction to the frame-based modeling of natural language semantics.
 Its main goal is to teach students the formal foundations of frames and how to apply them to the modeling of various semantic phenomena.
-The course starts with an overview of the history of frames followed by a brief discussion of the pros and cons of attribute-based structures such as frames for representing semantic and conceptual knowledge.
+The course starts with an overview of the history of frames followed by a brief discussion of the pros and cons of attribute-based structures such as frames for the representation of semantic and conceptual knowledge.
 Next we give a formal definition of frames as relational structures, and we show how such structures can be specified by means of an appropriate logical language.
-We then illustrate in detail how frames can be applied to the modeling of various semantic phenomena and domains.
-Emphasis is put on the representation of events and changes and on the modeling of polysemy and coercion effects in object representations.
+We then illustrate how frames can be applied to the modeling of various semantic phenomena and domains.
+Special emphasis is put on the representation of events and changes.
 Moreover, we will address issues of frame composition and the syntax-semantics interface.
-The course closes with an outlook to more advanced topics such as the extension of frames with probabilistic information.
+The course closes with an outlook to more advanced topics.

 - Current Topics in the Semantics and Pragmatics of Plural Expressions, Benjamin Spector (Institut Jean Nicod, France)